Mobius Arch Loop Trail in Alabama Hills

 After crossing the bridge, you’ll come across an old military artillery battery named, “Kirby Battery”.
 After construction in 1898, it was originally named, “Gravelly Beach Battery”, before being re-named to honor Lieutenant Edmund Kirby who died in 1853 during the Civil War.

 This battery was built with concrete and had two M1895 mounted guns for defense.
-It was built in such a way where soldiers would have a commanding view of the bay while at the same time, making it nearly impossible for the enemy to see it from the water.
+It was built in such a way where soldiers would have a commanding view of the bay while at the same time, being nearly impossible for enemy ships to see them.
 If you'd like more information on the batteries around San Francisco Bay, go here.

 Just beyond Battery Kirby is the overlook that provides some of the best views you’ll ever see.
 To your right, waves crash against a rocky shoreline with endless ocean views.
-To your left is where you’ll get more rocky shorelines with the city of San Francisco and the Golden Gate Bridge providing the most amazing backdrop.
+To your left is where you’ll get more rocky shorelines, in addition to the Golden Gate Bridge providing an amazing backdrop.

 On the left side of the beach (facing the bridge) you’ll find a small sea cave cut into the rock wall.
-It isn’t much to look at but still cool, nonetheless.
-Access to it will depend on what the tide is doing.
-On our first visit, it wasn’t accessible but during our second visit, it was.
-If it looks sketchy, don’t risk it.
-As stated, it’s not much and isn’t worth being swept out to sea over.
+Access to it will depend on the tide.
+On our first visit, it wasn’t accessible so for our second trip, we timed the tide just right.
+You can check tide times at this website.

-Believe it or not, the expansive view of the ocean and bridge wasn’t always what Kirby Cove was known for.
-Around 2015 or so, images of people on a swing with the Golden Gate Bridge in the background began to spread through Instagram like wildfire and Kirby Cove became an overnight sensation.
+Believe it or not, the expansive view of the ocean and bridge wasn’t always what the Kirby Cove hike was known for.
+Around 2015 or so, images of people on a swing with the Golden Gate Bridge in the background began to spread rapidly on Instagram.
+Due to this, Kirby Cove became an overnight sensation.

 When we came here in 2016, the swing was there.
-At that time, I was just getting into photography and all I had to work with was a cell phone (and not a good one), but my wife did manage to get a decent picture of me on it.
+At that time, I was just getting into photography and all I had was a cell phone (and not a good one), but my wife did manage to get a decent picture of me on it, that you can see above.

 Sometime between then and December 2020, the swing was taken down.
-NPS officials have taken it down a couple times before but a new one always managed to take its place.
-Now, though, the tree itself has been cut down entirely.
-Eliminating any possibility of a return.
+NPS officials have taken it down a few times, but a new one always managed to take its place.
+But officials have eliminated any further chance of its return by cutting the entire tree down.

 Hike to North Dome and Indian Rock Arch in Yosemite National Park